sameernas22/Eunimart-Frontend-Project/README.md

-to run this project in your local machine : download the source file name the main folder as my-app install node.js install react-router-dom module install axios module
+to run this project in your local machine :
+1)Download the source file
+2)Name the main folder as my-app
+3)Install node.js
+4)Install react-router-dom module
+5)Install axios module